Music Changing Lives in LA

 From 2004-07, she worked as a piano and music theory instructor at Piano Play Music Systems…

-Olivia Sanchez was born in Los Angeles and raised in the San Fernando Valley.
+Olivia Pittel was born in Los Angeles and raised in the San Fernando Valley.
 She began her musical training at age 9, studying classical piano and music theory.
 From 2004-07, she worked as a piano and music theory instructor at Piano Play Music Systems, a private music school in Studio City, CA. During the 2005 summer season, Olivia worked as an intern for the American Youth Symphony’s Outreach Program under the supervision of then-Program Director Myka Miller.

 As a member of the California State University of Northridge Women’s Chorale (2007), Olivia was privileged to travel and perform in various cities in China, such as Shanghai and Beijing.
 In late 2007 she joined The Harmony Project as a member of the office staff working once again under the direction of Myka Miller as the program assistant.